chiips/Snippets/API/README.md

 This improvement would require the addition of an email client, ideally included in the server struct for the signup handler to easily access.

+An email client would also be necessary for handling forgotten passwords with a similar workflow as signing up.

 ### JWT
 The API's JWTs are currently created using an HMAC signing method which requires a single key for both signing and verifying JWTs.